 "It's not about the amount of money," he states.
 "It's about giving players really good value for what you're making them pay for.
 That's not an Elder Scrolls specific philosophy; I think that's a philosophy for us across everything, whether it's a game or DLC or an MMO or whatever.
 We have to make sure we're providing enough quality for what you're paying for, whatever you're paying for, so that the customer feels satisfied enough to declare, 'I got good value for my money.'"

-for the full interview.
+Check out GamesIndustry's report for the full interview.